 A prime example occurred in 2008.
 Yield spreads blew out to all-time highs over Treasuries in the depths of the financial crisis.
 An investor who took advantage of this would have benefited from the 59% return in high-yield bonds during 2009.
 Along the same lines, the record-low spreads of 1996-1997 foretold an extended period of subpar returns in the 1998-2002 interval.

 The key, as always, is to look for opportunities when an asset class is underperforming rather than when it's putting up exceptional return numbers.

 Some readers may be surprised that this discussion hasn't mentioned movements in prevailing interest rates thus far.
 The reason is that high-yield bonds tend to be much less sensitive to the interest rate outlook than most areas of the bond market.
 It's true that when yields move sharply higher or lower, high-yield bonds will often go along for the ride.

 However, modest yield movements don't necessarily have to weigh on high yield since rising yields in the rest of the market are many times the result of improving economic growth—which, as noted above, is a positive for the asset class.
 High-yield bonds have been more closely correlated with stocks than they have with investment-grade bonds over time, which means they can be helpful during periods of rising rates.

 The Bottom Line

-High yield bonds perform tend to perform best when growth trends are favorable, investors are confident, and defaults are low or falling, and yield spreads provide room for additional appreciation, whereas they typically lag when the opposite is the case.
-While investors should always make decisions based on their long-term goals and risk tolerance, these factors can provide a sense of the times when it makes the most sense to buy high yield bonds.
+High-yield bonds tend to perform best when growth trends are favorable, investors are confident, defaults are low or falling, and yield spreads provide room for added appreciation.
+Still, investors should always make decisions based on their long-term goals and risk tolerance.
+These factors can convey when it makes the most sense to buy.